juhasev/sample-ninja-help/project-disqualify-participants.md

 #### Pasting IDs
 The identifier list should only contain panelist identifiers in the format ```494d4c81-f109-4551-8929-0870d9b79d84``` one per line.
 Optionally the identifiers can be separated by a comma and/or be enclosed in quotation marks.
 Line items that cannot be parsed will be displayed in the errors box.
 Duplicate identifiers pasted are automatically removed with a warning.

-Once submitted, the server will perform a test run and report back
+Once submitted, the server will perform a test run and report back the number of panelits affected

-1) # of disqualified
+1) disqualified
-2) # of promoted to complete
+2) promoted to complete
-3) # of no action taken
+3) no action taken
-4) # of invalid panelist IDs
+4) invalid panelist IDs

 If you get many invalid panelist IDs, you are likely reconciling the wrong project!
 Or it could also be possible that those panelists do not have **started** status in the project.